- Academic Amnesty

 The school's Admissions and Scholastic Standing Committee, composed of elected faculty members, considers the scholastic performance of students who are deficient in semester work and/or whose overall cumulative grade-point average (GPA) is less than the minimum 2.000 required for graduation.
 The committee may place students into one of the following three categories based on their current and/or previous scholastic record at the university.

-The student is informed by letter about concerns about his or her scholastic performance, and encouraged to improve that performance by utilizing academic support resources.
+The student is informed by letter to improve his or her scholastic performance.
 No restrictions are imposed.

-A student whose scholastic performance has been below the term or cumulative grade-point average required to graduate for a minimum of two consecutive semesters may be dismissed from Rutgers.
+A student whose scholastic performance has been consistently below the cumulative grade-point average required to graduate or whose current work indicates that a desired level of academic performance will not be achieved is informed by letter of dismissal from Rutgers.

 Students who have been dismissed from the School of Environmental and Biological Sciences may be placed on "Delayed Drop" and allowed to complete a minimum of 6 credits of university-level work during the subsequent Rutgers Summer Session with a term grade-point average of 2.500 or better to demonstrate an ability to reverse academic deficiencies.